wr3yth/coughyNet/src/stories/cry_as_punishment.md

 -  “No. No. No. I don’t believe it.
 I just can’t.”
 - “Sarah opened the door.
 We saw everything.”
 - “You’re lying.”
 - “I wish I was.
-But it’s true — the guy was screwing his own wife.
+But it’s true — the guy was fucking his own wife.
 In their own fucking house.”

 The end.